 - Committing to community service

-Encourage your student to participate in the programs like “MUDD on the Road” and see first-hand how and where business is done.
+Encourage your student to participate in the programs like “MUDD on the Road” to see first-hand how and where business is done.
+Also, suggest that they attend our Beyond the Bubble: Life After HMC seminars that are conducted by alumni and employers who talk about their industry as well as information session offered by our employers that come to campus to recruit.

 Teach the Value of Networking